 Your Complete Rate Field Information Guide: From Seating to Events

 Heading to Rate Field soon?
-Whether you’re catching a White Sox game or another event, knowing the ins and outs can make your visit way smoother.
-Urbanmatter Chicago´s Rate Field Information Guide breaks down everything from where to sit and what to eat to how to get there and what you can bring.
-We’ve gathered all the need-to-know details so you can focus on enjoying your time at the ballpark.
+If you’re going to a White Sox game or other functionbeing in the know can make your time there a whole lot simpler.
+Urbanmatter Chicagos Rate Field Information Guide has you covered from seating and food to getting there and what you can bring.
+We’ve gathered all the information you need to know so you can focus on having fun at the park.

 Key Takeaways

-• Rate Field, home of the Chicago White Sox, offers various seating sections, including Club Seats and premium areas, with some seats providing shade.
+• Rate Field, the Chicago White Sox stadiumhas a number of seating areas, including the Club Seats and premium seats, with some offering shade.

-• The venue hosts more than just baseball; check the full event schedule for concerts and special happenings like themed nights and fireworks.
+stadium hosts much more than baseball; view the complete event calendar for concerts and special events such as theme nights and fireworks.

-• When attending, remember that Rate Field is a cashless stadium and uses mobile tickets exclusively; screenshots are not accepted.
+While therekeep in mind that Rate Field is a cashless venue and only uses mobile tickets; screenshots are not valid.

-• Getting to Rate Field is easy via public transit, with the CTA Red Line’s Sox-35th Street station being the most direct option.
+Traveling to Rate Field is convenient using public transportationthe CTA Red Line’s closest station being Sox-35th Street.

 Navigating Rate Field Seating Options